 HIPAA Compliant Records Storage and Destruction

-The Health Insurance Portability and Accountability Act (HIPAA) created standards for the storage and disposal of protected health information (PHI).
-Healthcare providers and businesses must comply with the HIPAA not only to obey the law and protect confidential patient information, but also to costly fines and lawsuits.
+The Health Insurance Portability and Accountability Act (HIPAA) created standards for the storage and disposal of protected health information (PHI) such as the information found on medical records.
+Healthcare providers and businesses must comply with HIPAA, not only to obey privacy laws created to protect confidential patient information but also to avoid costly fines and lawsuits.
 Here, we review guidelines to follow to ensure your organization has HIPAA compliant records storage and destruction procedures in place.

 Storing Protected Health Information

-The HIPAA Security Rule dictates that PHI must be protected by administrative, technical, and physical safeguards.
+The HIPAA Security Rule broadly shields protected health information by stipulating certain requirements for records management of medical records and other types of files that might contain this information.
+The rule dictates that PHI must be protected by administrative, technical, and physical safeguards.
 These include, but are not limited to:

 - Annual risk assessments

 - Employee training

 - Reviewing policies

 - Unique user identification for accessing electronic PHI